Pratham-2105/mern-project/README.md

 MERN Stack Notes Application
 A simple and intuitive MERN (MongoDB, Express.js, React, Node.js) stack application for creating, viewing, updating, and deleting notes.
 This project demonstrates a full-stack web application with a focus on clean architecture and modern development practices.

-🚀 Live Demo
-You can access the live deployed application here: https://mern-project-fz7t.onrender.com/ (might take a minute to load)

 ✨ Features
 Create Notes: Easily add new notes with a title and content.
 View Notes: Display all your notes on a responsive homepage.